paulaamaya/old-website/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an undergraduate student at the University of Calgary with an interest in scientific computing, specifically the development and mathematical analysis of numerical algorithms.
+I am an undergraduate student at the University of Calgary with an interest in scientific computing, specifically the development and analysis of numerical algorithms for computational mathematics.

-Currently, I am focused on programming languages, information theory, and embedded systems.
+Currently, I am focused on programming languages and information theory.
 In my [projects](/projects), I aim to transform theoretical concepts into practical tools.

 Outside of academic pursuits, I work with the embedded systems team at the [University of Calgary Solar Car](https://calgarysolarcar.ca/) and share insights on scientific topics at [The Dirac Dossier]().